your wireless health questions

 - What is Qualcomm Life’s business model?

-- Companies building medical devices that have wireless cellular technology embedded or medical devices that need to be wirelessly enabled through a connection with an external device (i.e. the 2net Hub), and application development companies that want to leverage smartphones to distribute data
+- Companies building medical devices that have wireless cellular technology embedded, or medical devices that need to be wirelessly-enabled through a connection with an external device (i.e. the 2net Hub or 2net Mobile on a mobile phone or tablet), and application development companies that want to leverage smartphones to distribute data.

 What services does the Qualcomm Life team provide?